KRLoyd/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 # 0x08.
 Python - More Classes and Objects

 ## Purpose
-The tasks in this folder correspond with a Holberton School project to work with classes and oobjects in Python, specifiacally working with inheritance.
+The tasks in this folder correspond with a Holberton School project to work with classes and oobjects in Python.

 ### Project Notes
 #### Environment